Date: March 4th Time: 03:00 pm For: Family members of a person who has died an expected death in the past 36 months, at home, in hospital...

 Please note that we serve all ages, who experience loss due to death and who do not experience complex mental health and/or concurrent issues.

-We have two weekly walking group for bereaved individuals that meet at Polson Park in Vernon, one every Tuesday from 6:30 – 7:30 PM and the other Thursday from 9:00 – 10:00 AM.
+We have a weekly walking group for bereaved individuals that meets at Polson Park in Vernon, every Thursday from 10:00 – 11:00 AM.
 Everyone is welcome.
 To learn more, contact [email protected].

 This gathering happens every November during the Festival of Crafts Christmas craft show.
 During this festival, Celebrate-A-Life volunteers provide support to those who find the Christmas season difficult due to the death of a loved one and to re-connect with individuals who have already benefited from our support.
 It is also an opportunity to provide information to those who might not be aware of our grief and bereavement services.
 Participants at the Christmas Craft Fair are encouraged to hang an angel on the Christmas tree as an expression of remembrance of their loved one.